 - # of detailed software requirements vs. # of estimated SLOC to be developed by the project

 Software assurance and software safety perform an independent SA analysis on the detailed software requirements as they are developed.
-Use the guidelines in the SAANALYSIS - Software Assurance Analysis on the Detailed Software Requirements.
+Use the guidelines in the Software Requirements Analysis.

 Make sure that the detailed software requirements include or point to requirements for COTS, GOTS, MOTS, OSS, or reused software components that are part of the software.
 An example is the detailed software requirements for functions done by a real-time operating system that should be captured in the detailed software requirements.